-- 1/2 tsp organic dried oregano
+- 1/2 tsp dried oregano

-- Pinch of red pepper flakes
+- Pinch red pepper flakes

-- Ground black pepper, to taste
+- Ground black pepper to taste

-- Fresh chopped basil, for garnish (optional)
+- Fresh basil finely chopped

 - In a medium bowl, whisk broth, flour, salt, oregano, red pepper flakes and ground black pepper.
 Set aside.

-- Turn off heat, add remaining garlic and cheese, stir, cover and let stand for 3 minutes or until cheese is melted.
+- Turn off heat, add remaining garlic and cheese.
+Stir, cover and let stand for 3 minutes or until cheese is melted.

-Store: Refrigerate in an airtight container for up to 2 days.
+- Store: Refrigerate in an airtight container for up to 2 days.